rabsym/mailpilerorg-site/_posts/2023-10-22-piler-basics-in-a-nutshell.md

 When an email is received, then it's parsed, disassembled, compressed, encrypted, and finally stored in the file system: one file for every email and attachment.
 Also, the textual data is written to the sph_index table.
 The periodic indexer job reads the sph_index table, and updates the sphinx databases.

+Note that recent piler releases (1.4+) support real-time index data.
+Using this feature, we don't need the periodic indexer jobs to run, and the archived emails are visible immediately on the GUI.

-The GUI uses sphinx and mysql database to return the search results to the users.
+The GUI uses manticore (or sphinx) and mysql database to return the search results to the users.

 Piler has a built-in access control to prevent a user to access other's messages.
 Auditors can see every archived email.
 Piler parses the header and extracts the From:, To: and Cc: addresses (in case of From: it only stores the first email address, since some spammers include tons of addresses in the From: field), and when a user searches for his emails then piler tries to match his email addresses against the email addresses in the messages.
 To sum it up, a regular user can see only the emails he sent or received.